MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Experiments

 \section{Experiments}

+In this section, we first introduce the data and evaluation metrics used in all the experiments.
+In Section~\ref{sec:benchmark}, we build comprehensive benchmarks for two core tasks in micromobility -- point navigation and social navigation, across seven typical baseline models.
+In Section~\ref{sec:cross_machine_eva}, we make evaluations across different mobile machines to delve into the influence of mechanical structures, such as engine force, wheel friction, and wheelbase, on their capability when learning and executing policies.
+In Section~\ref{sec:ablation_study}, we evaluate the generalizability and scaling ability of the MetaUrban platform, and reveal the effects of the density of static objects and dynamic agents.

+\paragraph{Data.} Based on the MetaUrban simulator, we construct the MetaUrban-12K dataset, including 12,800 interactive urban scenes for training (\textit{MetaUrban-train}) and 1,000 scenes for testing (\textit{MetaUrban-test}).
+Scenes in this dataset are connected by one to three street blocks covering an average of 20,000$m^2$ areas.
+There are an average of 0.03 static objects per $m^2$ and the average distance of objects is 0.7$m$.
+There are 10 dynamic agents per street block, including pedestrians, vulnerable road users, and other agents.
+The average episode length is 410$m$.
+These form significantly challenging scenes for agents to navigate through, which are crowded and have long horizons.
+We further construct an unseen test set (\textit{MetaUrban-unseen}) with 100 scenes for the unseen evaluations.
+To enable the fine-tuning experiments, we construct a training set of 1,000 scenes with the same distribution of MetaUrban-unseen, termed \textit{MetaUrban-finetune}.
+Appendix~\ref{sec:metaurban_dataset} provides detailed descriptions, and statistics of the MetaUrban-12K dataset.

-\paragraph{Experimental settings.} \textit{Tasks.} We design two common tasks in urban scenes: Point Navigation (PointNav) and Social Navigation (SocialNav).
-In PointNav, the agent’s goal is to navigate to the target coordinates in static environments without access to a pre-built environment map.
-In SocialNav, the agent is required to reach a point goal in dynamic environments that contain moving environmental agents.
-The agent shall avoid collisions or proximity to environmental agents beyond thresholds to avoid penalization (distance <0.2 meters).
-The agent's action space in the experiments consists of acceleration, brake, and steering.
-The observations contain a vector denoting the LiDAR signal, a vector summarizing the agent’s state, and the navigation information that guides the agent toward the destination. \textit{Methods.} We evaluate 7 typical baseline models to build comprehensive benchmarks on MetaUrban, across Reinforcement Learning (PPO~\cite{schulman2017proximal}), Safe Reinforcement Learning (PPO-Lag~\cite{ray2019benchmarking}, and PPO-ET~\cite{sun2021safe}), Offline Reinforcement Learning (IQL~\cite{kostrikov2021offline} and TD3+BC~\cite{fujimoto2021minimalist}), and Imitation Learning (BC~\cite{michael1995bc} and GAIL~\cite{ho2016generative}). \textit{Evaluation metrics.} The agent is evaluated using the Success Rate (SR) and Success weighted by Path Length (SPL)~\cite{anderson2018evaluation,batra2020objectnav} metrics, which measure the success and efficiency of the path taken by the agent.
-For SocialNav, except Success Rate (SR), the Social Navigation Score (SNS)~\cite{deitke2022retrospectives}, is also used to evaluate the social complicity of the agent.
-For both tasks, we further report the Cumulative Cost (CC)~\cite{li2022metadrive} to evaluate the safety properties of the agent.
+\paragraph{Evaluation metrics.} The agent is evaluated using the Success Rate (SR) and Success weighted by Path Length (SPL)~\citep{anderson2018evaluation,batra2020objectnav} metrics, which measure the success and efficiency of the path taken by the agent.
+For SocialNav, except Success Rate (SR), the Social Navigation Score (SNS)~\citep{deitke2022retrospectives}, is also used to evaluate the social complicity of the agent.
+For both tasks, we further report the Cumulative Cost (CC)~\citep{li2022metadrive} to evaluate the safety properties of the agent.
 It records the crash frequency to obstacles or environmental agents.
-Please refer to the Appendix for details of models, rewards, and hyperparameters.